 From hidden gems to haunted trails and the perfect summits for surveying the growing landscape, these hikes are the perfect activity!
 Plus, you can stop for a secret swim at some of these natural swimming pools around the trails!
 This list of stunning hiking trails is ranked from easiest to hardest to help make deciding which is best for you even easier.
 Check them out below:

 Rock Creek Park is the perfect trail if you don’t want to leave the city.
-It is right in the heart of the city and its network of trails and pathways are very friendly for those of you who want to take it easy.
+It’s right in the heart of the city, and its network of trails and pathways are friendly for all skill levels.
 While at the park, make sure to also check out some of its awesome historic landmarks, such as the Pierce Mill Gristmill, the Rolling Meadow Footbridge, and Miller Cabin.

 2. Theodore Roosevelt Island

 These century-old gardens are actually one of the city’s best-kept secrets.
 Located between Woodland Park and Cleveland Park, Tregaron has 20 gorgeous acres of secret gardens, meadows, and ponds.
-The estate, which has been around for more than a century, was once home to the D.C. elite.
-Now, it’s a spectacular hidden spot in which to break away from D.C. life without even leaving the city!
+The estate, which has been around for more than 100 years, was once home to the D.C. elite.
+Now, it’s a spectacular hidden spot where you can break away from D.C. life without even leaving the city!

 4. Seneca Creek Greenway Trail

 These 7.8 miles of gorgeous woodland offer great views of the Great Seneca Creek!
 While hiking on the trail you’ll also be able to check out the historic Middlebrook and Watkins Mills.